This post originally appeared in VICE UK

-Soho Estates is the legacy of Paul Raymond, one-time "King of Soho", a man who built a £650 million empire on strippers, porn and property.
+Soho Estates is the legacy of Paul Raymond, one-time "King of Soho," a man who built a £650 million ($1.15 billion) empire on strippers, porn, and property.
 Raymond died in 2008, but Soho Estates still owns a significant chunk of the area.
-Importantly, Walker's Court – one of London's most gloriously sleazy alleyways – is part of its portfolio.
+Importantly, Walker's Court—one of London's most gloriously sleazy alleyways—is part of its portfolio.
 Once filled with sex workers doing their thing in flats above the alley's shops, Soho Estates has other plans for the area: regeneration, transformation, cleansing.
 The plans are well underway.

-Ironically, Soho's cultural capital – the reason bar owners and restauranteurs have chosen this location for their faux-speakeasies and Mexican joints mocked up to look like brothels – is partly due to its association with the sex industry and all the seedy, titillating connotations that presents.
-Now, that aspect of the area is being bulldozered in favour of luxury flats and sanitised retail spaces.
+Ironically, Soho's cultural capital—the reason bar owners and restauranteurs have chosen this location for their faux-speakeasies and Mexican joints mocked up to look like brothels—is partly due to its association with the sex industry and all the seedy, titillating connotations that presents.
+Now, that aspect of the area is being bulldozered in favor of luxury flats and sanitized retail spaces.

 "Boo!" yelled the crowd.
 "Shame on you, Soho Estates!"

-Some passers-by looked surprised – it's Christmas, why are people being so shouty?
+Some passersby looked surprised—it's Christmas, why are people being so shouty?
 I suppose, if you haven't been paying attention, Soho seems much as it's always been.
-A little less grubby, perhaps, but who cares about the disappearance of a couple of sex shops when you can now get an £8 frozen yoghurt instead?
+A little less grubby, perhaps, but who cares about the disappearance of a couple of sex shops when you can now get an $12 frozen yogurt instead?